Technical and Vocational Education Act

 Article 3

-Technical and vocational education institutions: refers to skills-based senior high schools; general senior high schools with affiliated vocational program divisions; comprehensive senior high schools that provide vocational programs; junior colleges; institutes of technology; and universities of science and technology.
+4. Technical and vocational schools and colleges : Technology oriented senior high schools, special course groups affiliated to general senior high schools, comprehensive senior high schools, junior colleges, institutes of technology, and universities of science and technology.

-Technical and vocational colleges and universities: refers to junior colleges; institutes of technology; and universities of science and technology.
+5. Technical and vocational colleges and universities: Junior colleges, institutes of technology and universities of science and technology.

-Vocational training institutes: refers to vocational training institutes registered or approved to be established in accordance with the Vocational Training Act.
+6. Vocational training institute: The vocational training institutes registered or approved to be incorporated under Vocational Training Act.

-Chapter 2 Planning and Management of Technical & Vocational Education
+Chapter 2 Planning and Management of Technical and Vocational Education

 Article 4

-The programs referred to in the preceding paragraph shall be comprehensively reviewed at least once every two years and the review findings shall be made public.
+The scheme referred to in the preceding paragraph shall be reviewed comprehensively and published at least once every two years.

 Article 5

-The central competent authority shall conduct surveys to gather TVE-related data and generate statistics, or else appoint or commission a university or college, corporation, agency or organization, or group to do so.
+The central competent authority shall conduct a survey to generate statistics for technical and vocational education data, or appoint or entrust some school, corporation, agency (organization) or group to do so.

-The central competent authority for each industry area shall compile information about the skilled people needed by the industries under its jurisdiction and submit survey findings and forecasts about the skilled personnel demands of those industries to the central competent authority.
+The central industry competent authority shall compile the information about the talents needed by the industries governed by it, and submit the investigation report and forecast about talents needed by industries to the central competent authority.

 Article 6

-Each competent authority at municipality level and county (city) level shall submit a TVE report to the central competent authority every three years, and the central competent authority will use these reports when formulating TVE development reports.
+The competent authority of any municipality government or county (city) government shall submit the technical and vocational education report to the central competent authority every three years, so that the central competent authority may draft the technical and vocational education development report based thereon.

 Article 7